CeriosTesting/xml-poto/docs/features/bi-directional-xml.md

 ## Overview

-The `@XmlDynamic` decorator (alias for `@XmlDynamic`) provides a bi-directional interface for working with XML.
-You can parse XML into a queryable structure, modify it dynamically, and serialize it back to XML.
+The `@XmlDynamic` decorator provides a bi-directional interface for working with XML.
+It allows you to parse XML into a queryable structure, modify it dynamically, and serialize it back to XML.

+> **Note:** `@XmlQueryable` is deprecated.
+Use `@XmlDynamic` for new code.

 ## Key Features